Paranasal sinuses

 Paranasal sinuses are a group of four paired air-filled spaces that surround the nasal cavity.
-The maxillary sinuses are located under the eyes; the frontal sinuses are above the eyes; the ethmoidal sinuses are between the eyes, and the sphenoidal sinuses are behind the eyes.
-The sinuses are named for the facial bones and sphenoid bone in which they are located.
-The role of the sinuses is still debated.
+The maxillary sinuses are located below the eyes; the frontal sinuses are above the eyes; the ethmoidal sinuses (or ethmoid cells) are between the eyes, and the sphenoidal sinuses are behind the eyes.
+The sinuses are named according to the bones composing them, namely the frontal, maxillary, ethmoid and sphenoid bones.
+The evolutionary function of the sinuses is still partly debated.

 Structure

 Humans possess four pairs of paranasal sinuses, divided into subgroups that are named according to the bones within which the sinuses lie.
 They are all innervated by branches of the trigeminal nerve (CN V).